Tink Turner

-Thomas Lovatt "Tink" Turner (February 20, 1890 – February 25, 1962) was a Major League Baseball pitcher.
+Thomas Lovatt "Tink" Turner (February 20, 1890 – February 25, 1962) was an American Major League Baseball pitcher.
 He started one game for the Philadelphia Athletics in September 1915.
 In that game, Turner lasted just two innings, giving up 6 runs on five hits while taking the loss against the Chicago White Sox.
 After his playing career ended, Turner worked for the Athletics as a scout.